Find this semester's course offerings at the online Course Guide.

 301 Revolutions and Social Change An introduction to the spatial dimensions of social movements, social struggles, and radical social change.
 Provides students with a range of critical and theoretical perspectives for reading and interpreting space as a tool of social transformation.
 Lectures and discussions explore a variety of historic examples from the nineteenth century to the present.
 Spring Syllabus

-318 Introduction to Geopolitics An introduction to the contemporary study of geopolitics, featuring the main concepts and research themes encountered in this field.
-During the semester we will examine the formation of geopolitical images of the world, where these images come from, and how they have shaped our thinking and politics over time.
-Fall Syllabus
+318 Introduction to Geopolitics The purpose of this course is to introduce you to the main concepts and research themes in contemporary geopolitics.
+As one of the primary perspectives within the field of political geography, geopolitics represents a broad engagement with the interactive relationships between power and place, and the construction, contestation, and reconfiguration of political spaces that result.
+We will examine the formation of geopolitical images of the world, where these images originate, and how they have shaped our thinking and politics over time.
+Spring Syllabus

 338 Environmental Biogeography This course will explore how physical and biological factors affect the distribution of terrestrial biomes, ecosystem types, and biodiversity; as well as the role of disturbance and recent human activities on differences in past and modern day species distributions.
 Fall Syllabus